 The Mandalorian season 3 story and episodes

 The Mandalorian season 2 finale opened up a huge can of sandworms.
-The Mandalorian's first two seasons have revolved around Baby Yoda and now it's gone off to train with Luke, the show and the titular hero are facing an existential crisis.
+The Mandalorian's first two seasons revolved around the bounty hunter protecting Baby Yoda and looking for its people.

-Will Mando return to bounty hunting?
-Settle down on Navarro to police the planet with Cara and Greef?
-Or will he take full ownership of the Dark Saber and get involved in the fight to liberate Mandalore?
+Then, surprise!
+Grogu showed up.
+It seems the little guy has given up Jedi training to hang out with his adoptive dad again.
+But now what?
+Will Mando return to bounty hunting, with Grogu as his sidekick?
+Or will they both settle down on Navarro alongside Greef.
+Or will Din Djarin take full ownership of the Dark Saber and get involved in the fight to liberate Mandalore?

 If it's the latter, Bo-Katan may not be entirely happy about that.
 She asked for his help, but more as her underling/foot soldier.
 Bo-Katan covets that Dark Saber — but does she want it so much that she'll duel Din Djarin for it?